Kingdev123/Store-List/README.md

 # Store-List
-This is a list making project which i make using Spring-Boot framework in java, it collect data nput from client side and stores all the data into a list and then present it back to the client.project is made using three layered Architechture and contains Feild validation too
+This is a list making CRUD API project which i maDE using Spring-Boot framework in java, it collect data Input from client side and stores all the data into a list and then present it back to the client.
+API is made in three layered Architechture design and contains Feild validation methods.